Sigma X-mount lenses for Fujifilm

 |

-Its positioning in the Fujifilm range is perfect, as there is no real alternative to this lens, with the exception of the FUJIFILM XF 56mm f/1.2 R WR, which is certainly far superior, but much heavier and more expensive.
-An alternative would be the Viltrox AF 56mm f/1.4 XF, which we own and use every day.
-For the price (around €300), we’re really happy with it, even if it has a few optical shortcomings.
+Its positioning in the Fujifilm ecosystem is excellent, as there is no direct alternative at the same price level, apart from the Fujifilm XF 56mm f/1.2 R WR, which is clearly superior but also much heavier and more expensive.
+Another option is the Viltrox AF 56mm f/1.4 XF, which we own and use regularly.
+For the price, around €300, we are very happy with it, even if it has a few optical weaknesses.

 Sigma 100-400mm f/5-6.3 DG DN OS Contemporary X